-Read on to learn more about each one in detail.
+Read on or watch the video below to learn more about each one in detail.

 Executing a successful digital transformation initiative is no easy task.
 McKinsey’s mid-year digital transformation survey found the companies that make significant investments in technological capabilities, talent, leadership and resources reap the benefits.
 The top-performing decile of survey respondents were well ahead of their competitors in all four of those areas; one example is the top 20% are twice as likely as others to say they fill key technology roles with high-quality talent in a timely manner.

 The results of McKinsey’s survey track with what we’ve heard from customers as well – 77% of digital transformation programs spend over $1 million and 30% spend over $5 million annually.
 These efforts involve collaboration between technology leaders, strategic leaders and functional leaders, along with many others.
 Successful digital transformation is challenging, but with the right vision, resources, personnel and implementation, the payoff is exponential.